-xrange() – This function returns the generator object that can be used to display numbers only by looping.
-Only particular range is displayed on demand and hence called “lazy evaluation“.
+- xrange() – This function returns the generator object that can be used to display numbers only by looping.
+The only particular range is displayed on demand and hence called “lazy evaluation“.

 Both are implemented in different ways and have different characteristics associated with them.
-The points of comparisons are:
+The points of comparison are:

 - Return Type

 - Operation Usage

 xrange() returns – xrange() object.

 The return type of range() is : <type 'list'> The return type of xrange() is : <type 'xrange'>